matt-kandel/Reserving.jl/README.md

 The test_data.xlsx file is an Excel spreadsheet of simulated data to show that this package can do the equivalent of a more traditional actuarial workflow.
 The tests used so far rely on the same simulated data.

-### To do later
+### To do
-* functions for different weighted averages for LDFs and year-on-year changes (last three years, last five years, etc.)
+* Test Berquist-Sherman adjustments
-* write tests for Berquist-Sherman functions
+* Write doc strings for all functions
-* functions for claim emergence
+* Write functions for different weighted averages for LDFs and year-on-year changes (last three years, last five years, etc.)
-* figure out testing/continuous integration stuff (tests are currently passing as of March 11, 2023)
+* Write functions for claim emergence